-In the Digital Era, Dating to Increase Your Social Capital Has a Name: 'Throning'
+In the Digital Era, Dating to Increase Your Social Capital Has a Name: ‘Throning’

 But what does clout mean today?
 “When my college-age sisters talk about their friends accruing dozens of Snapchat streaks ‘for clout,’ they’re joking, but they’re not joking — the words come out in the same intonation as when they remark that someone dyes their hair — as if to say people simply do things for clout.
 They simply buy food with money.
 They simply breathe,” Kaitlyn Tiffany writes in The Atlantic piece.
 “The meaning of clout is porous, but the word is everywhere.
 As of this writing, 1.8 million Instagram posts have been tagged #clout.
 On TikTok, videos tagged #clout have been viewed 1.5 billion times.
 A whole category of self-help books is dedicated to acquiring and wielding clout.”
 In a sense, then, with online clout becoming social currency, the pursuit of fame in the virtual world is beginning to replace the quest for wealth.
 Both, after all, are means to wield power; it’s just that, courtesy of social media, fame has become the more aspirational path to power.

-Indeed, the pursuit of clout, then, is what sustains the phenomenon.
+Indeed, the pursuit of clout, then, is what sustains the phenomenon of throning.
 But its biggest enabler in the present day and age, perhaps, is the advent of dating apps.
 Granted, in India, certain classist and casteist biases that remain deeply ingrained in our outlooks, hinder us from straying too far; they don’t, however, obstruct one’s path to gaining social capital within the limits their prejudices permit.

 By and large, online dating turns us into commodities in a sexual marketplace, where some people — by virtue of optics that stretch beyond the way they look — have a higher “value.”
-Dating them assumes a flex equivalent to owning high-fashion items.
+Dating them sort of assumes a flex equivalent to owning high-fashion items.
 It’s a hierarchy people might find themselves aspiring to — often, subconsciously so.
-A study in Science advaces found that most people on dating apps are trying to date people 25% more desirable than themselves – almost looking at dating like a portfolio.
+A study in Science Advances had found that most people on dating apps are trying to date people 25% more desirable than themselves — almost approaching dating like investing in a portfolio.

 “[B]eing in a relationship with a public figure because they are famous will boost your reputation.
 To them, you actually don’t matter.
 What matters is your fame.
 This is in a way similar to gold-digging, which is for money, and throning, which is for social status,” states an article.